Rocco Underwood

-Jonathan Rocco Underwood is an American college football long snapper for the Florida Gators.
-He won the 2024 Patrick Mannelly Award as the top long snapper in college football.
+Jonathan Rocco Underwood (born August 14, 2002) is an American professional football long snapper for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Florida Gators which he won the 2024 Patrick Mannelly Award as the top long snapper in college football.

 Early life

-Wood is from Lake Mary, Florida.
+Underwood is from Lake Mary, Florida.
 His father, David, was an All-American offensive guard for UCF; his brother, David Jr., played high school football; and Underwood is a cousin to National Football League (NFL) punters Tommy and Johnny Townsend, both of whom played college football for the Florida Gators.
 Underwood attended Lake Mary High School where he played football and basketball.

 At Lake Mary, Underwood was used as a wide receiver, tight end and long snapper.
 He had 44 receptions for 848 yards and 10 touchdowns as a junior and then caught 23 passes for 347 yards and five touchdowns as a senior.
 He was mainly recruited to play college football as a long snapper, receiving a ranking of number one nationally at the position by Rubio Long Snapping.
 He was ranked a six-star prospect by Rubio and committed to play for the Florida Gators.